nestjs/docs.nestjs.com/content/introduction.md

 ### NestJS Introduction

-Nest (or NestJS) is a framework for building efficient, scalable [Node.js](https://nodejs.org/) server-side applications.
+NestJS (or Nest) is a framework for building efficient, scalable [Node.js](https://nodejs.org/) server-side applications.
 It uses progressive JavaScript, is built with and fully supports [TypeScript](http://www.typescriptlang.org/) (yet still enables developers to code in pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).

 Under the hood, Nest makes use of robust HTTP Server frameworks like [Express](https://expressjs.com/) (the default) and optionally can be configured to use [Fastify](https://github.com/fastify/fastify) as well!

 Nest provides a level of abstraction _above_ these common NodeJS frameworks (Express/Fastify), but also exposes their APIs directly to the developer.
 This allows developers the freedom to use the myriad of third-party modules which are available for the underlying platform.

-> **Note:** Remember Nest (or NestJS) is an extension/abstraction above NodeJS itself - although similary named to libraries like (Next.js/Nuxt.js) which are server-side rendering abstractions/wrappers around React & Vue respectively - NestJS is intended to be a _NodeJS API framework_ and isn't similar or comparable to Nextjs & Nuxtjs.

 #### Philosophy